roikonen/scalablemodeling/README.md

 ---

-**Policy**
+**Event Handler**

 To meet scalability requirements, the model is often [decomposed](#decomposition) into smaller pieces.
-Interactions between these pieces are defined by **policies**, which also contain business/domain logic.
-Policies typically implement "if-this-then-that" -type of rules.
+Interactions between these pieces are defined in **event handlers**, which also contain business/domain logic.
+Event handlers typically implement "if-this-then-that" -type of rules.

 $$
 f(\text{Event}) \to \text{Effect}